GlennSandoval/glennsandoval.github.io/resume.md

 **Greentree International** Auckland, NZ https://www.greentree.com/nz

-Greentree4 is an ERP software platform designed to be highly customisable by users and hosts.
+Greentree4 is an ERP software platform designed to be highly customizable by users and hosts.
 Forms can be created from scratch, styled and given custom user permissions without writing code.
-Maintain and extend Javascript client for desktop and mobile.
-Clients targeted include IE, Chrome, FireFox, Mobile Safari and Mobile Chrome
+Maintain and extend JavaScript client for desktop and mobile.
+Clients targeted include IE, Chrome, Firefox, Mobile Safari and Mobile Chrome
 Experienced using Chrome, IE Safari and Firefox debugger.
 Used remote debuggers to debug browsers on tablet from the desktop.

-* Go to person for setting up Webstorm and Git
+* Go to person for setting up WebStorm and Git
 * Fixed all critical issues for initial release.
 * Wrote web client code using ExtJS, Sencha Touch, CSS and SASS using Compass
 * Wrote project code using NodeJS, GruntJS, NPM, Ruby, and Bash.
 * Set up unit test framework using Karma, Mocha and Siesta
 * Automated build and testing with TeamCity
-* Sole Javascript developer for first year
+* Sole JavaScript developer for first year
 * Agile environment with 3 week scrums

 ### Software Developer